microsoft/prose/documentation/extraction-text/intro.md

  **Read more:** [Create your own fields in OMS with Custom Fields!](https://blogs.technet.microsoft.com/momteam/2015/08/18/create-your-own-fields-in-oms-with-custom-fields/).

-[**Custom Log**](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-sources-custom-logs) allows users to split the input text stream into records, which can be split further into fields using **Custom Field**.
+The [**Custom Log**](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-sources-custom-logs) feature in OMS allows users to split the input text stream into records, which can be split further into fields using **Custom Fields**.

 <a href="{{ site.baseurl }}/img/custom-log.png" class="popup-image mfp-image"
    title="Custom Log.">